papiodesu/leptos_book/src/view/04_iteration.md

                 // The <For/> component is central here
                 // This allows for efficient, key list rendering
                 <For
-                    // `each` takes any function that returns an iterator
+                    // 「each」 takes any function that returns an iterator
                     // this should usually be a signal or derived signal
                     // if it's not reactive, just render a Vec<_> instead of <For/>
                     each=move || counters.get()